virtualous/blog-v3/_posts/2016-01-20-how-to-add-share-buttons-to-jekyll.md

 ---
-title: Share Bar for Jekyll without using Javascript!
+title: The Unconventional Way to Create a Share Bar for Jekyll without using JS!
 desc: Reducing the use of JavaScript results in a faster loading speed.
 Here is a guide on how to add a social share bar to Jekyll blog.
 You can copy paste the code and it should work!
 Many Jekyll themes do not offer a good share bar.
 So I thought of making one for myself!
 keywords: share bar without javascript, Jekyll share buttons, share buttons for Jekyll blog
 author: sharathdt